1 Introduction

 2 The Model

 2.1 The model is designed to ensure that feedback is systematically and effectively gathered at module, programme and institutional level.
-There will be some variation between FE and HE given the specific requirements of funding bodies.
-However this will be kept to a minimum.
+There will be some variation between Further Education (FE) and Higher Education (HE), as well as online and partnership delivery models, given the specific requirements of funding bodies and delivery methods.
+However, this will be kept to a minimum.
 Wherever possible students based overseas will also follow similar systems and processes.

 2.2 At module level, feedback will be achieved by the use of dialogue which will be face-to-face for on-campus students and those studying in the University’s communities, and gained by other methods e.g. email for students using distributed learning.
 Modules provide the key element of curriculum and its assessment and associated credits for students at HE level (with courses the corresponding elements at FE level).
-Programmes, whether specialist or combined subject, are made up of the building bricks of modules, and it is essential that student feedback is obtained at the module level.
-Programme Committees (see section G5) will be the main formal vehicle for this feedback.
-Colleges/UDOL may wish to operate questionnaires at module level, e.g. to meet the requirements of a professional or statutory body, although duplication of data gained at programme level should be avoided.
+Programmes are made up of the building bricks of modules, and it is essential that student feedback is obtained at the module level.
+Programme Committees (see section General Regulations Section A) will be the main formal vehicle for this feedback.
+Colleges are to operate questionnaires at module level (Module Evaluation Questionnaires), although duplication of data gained at programme level should be avoided, and programme level (Programme Questionnaire).

 2.3 At programme level, formal feedback will be achieved through:

-2.5 The model will operate for all University of Derby provision, including overseas and franchise where delivery is by University staff.
+2.5 The model will operate for all University of Derby provision, including home and overseas academic partnerships.
 For remaining provision, equivalent forms of gaining feedback will be used.
-For FE, courses will be evaluated using questionnaires and focus groups supported by the use of student councils to meet the requirements of funding bodies.
+FE, courses will be evaluated using questionnaire and focus groups supported by Curriculum Leads with groups organised by the Union of Students.

 2.6 Colleges and Departments may consider additional good practice mechanisms for communication with students including consultative fora.
 Year meetings, weekly reviews, feedback on specific initiatives and a plethora of other practices all complement the basic model serve to enhance the quality of the student and tutor experience.